Careers with a Ph.D. in History

 Job Outlook and Salary Information

-Professors may advance in both pay and standing within a university by publishing their research work in a university press and independent journals.
-According to the U.S. Bureau of Labor Statistics (BLS), postsecondary teaching positions were expected to increase 13% from 2014 to 2024, which was faster-than-average growth.
-History postsecondary teachers earned a mean yearly wage of $80,880 in May 2016.
-Meanwhile, historian jobs were predicted to grow 2% from 2014 to 2024.
-This was slower than average, due in part to decreased federal funding expected.
-The BLS also reported that historians made an average yearly salary of $60,990 in May of 2016.
+Professors may advance in both pay and standing within the university by publishing their research work in a university press and independent journals.
+According to the U.S. Bureau of Labor Statistics (also called the BLS), postsecondary teaching positions were expected to increase 11% from 2018-2028, which was much faster-than-average growth.
+History postsecondary teachers earned a mean yearly wage of $83,990 in May of 2018.
+Meanwhile, historian jobs were predicted to grow 6% from 2018-2028.
+This was as fast as average, due in part to decreased federal funding expected.
+The BLS also reported that historians made an average yearly salary of $66,380 in May of 2018.

 Overview of a Ph.D. in History